 However, most passengers of Halong Bay cruises come from Hanoi, which is 103 miles away and an easy 2-hour drive.

-➤ CHECK OUT HERE all the transport options from Hanoi to Halong Bay – you can find a bus for as cheap as $7 or you can book a faster and more luxurious car or shuttle.
+➤ CHECK OUT HERE all the transport options from Hanoi to Halong Bay.
+You can find a bus for as cheap as $7 or you can book a faster and more luxurious car or shuttle.

 Halong Bay Off The Beaten Path: Lan Ha Bay and Cat Ba Island